covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-20-An-American-Drifter-Code-Farmer-from-Hubei.md

 As of early February, the CDC had tested 210 suspected samples and 12 cases had been confirmed.
 The medical system and emergency assistance system in the US are well developed, but still the pain cannot be replaced and cannot be quantified.
 We can only imagine the dark days experienced by these 200 some families.

 During this time, Big J's wife experienced multi-faceted information overload and emotional challenge.
 During her husband's quarantine, she took time off to take care of their child at home.
 "There was great pressure from public opinions, and there is no time and energy to worry about myself.
 I really would have broken down if Big J had been confirmed."
-The company where Big J's wife works is Gilead, the pharmaceutical company that makes Remdesivir, which has previously gone viral as a "special drug" for nCoV.
+The company where Big J's wife works is Gilead, the pharmaceutical company that makes Remdesivir, which has previously gone viral as a "special drug" for COVID-19.
 When she saw her company CEO's statement "patients first", "I saw hope, but it was also the right thing to do as a businessman."

 Crisis and opportunity often seem to be printed on both sides of a card.
 After Gilead successfully developed a cure for hepatitis C a few years ago, it experienced Waterloo in the stock market.
 The reason is simple.
 The disease is cured and no one needs the medicine any more.
 At the same time, high-priced drugs have been criticized by society.